 - 1 tablespoon Italian seasoning

-- 1/2 cup red wine, optional
+- ½ cup red wine optional

 Instructions

 - Set for a manual high-pressure time of 12 minutes, allowing for a quick pressure release at the end of the cooking time.
+If you're not in a hurry, it's perfectly fine to let the pressure release naturally.

 Notes